 If the plaintiff takes the matter to trial and wins, the court may also award punitive damages to "punish" the defendant and "deter" others from acting like the defendant.
 Punitive damages can be far bigger than compensatory damages.5

 In most cases, personal injury lawsuits must be filed no later than two (2) year after the accident or when the defendant became aware of his/her injuries.
-However, there may be special circumstances that extend this time limit.6
+However, there may be special circumstances that extend this time limit.
+Learn more about statutes of limitations in Nevada personal injury cases.6

 The easiest way to prove that a defendant in a car accident case was drunk or high is if the defendant was convicted of DUI for that same incident.
 There are various DUI offenses in Nevada, including: